hustcer/nushell.github.io/.ebook-pub/commands/str_length.md

 ## Parameters

-- `...rest`: For a data structure input, replace strings at the given cell paths with their length
+- `...rest`: For a data structure input, replace strings at the given cell paths with their length.
 - `--grapheme-clusters`: count length using grapheme clusters (all visible chars have length 1)
 - `--utf-8-bytes`: count length using UTF-8 bytes (default; all non-ASCII chars have length 2+)